Four Reasons Family Planning Matters in Humanitarian Settings

-At of the end of 2016, there were more than 65 million forcibly displaced persons in the world.
+At the end of 2016, there were more than 65 million forcibly displaced persons in the world.
 Women and girls make up nearly half of this population and they are the most vulnerable to the consequences of displacement: they are at higher risk for sexual exploitation; forced marriage; and often lack access to basic health services, including family planning and reproductive health care.
 As emergency situations and conflicts continue to unfold, more must be done to provide quality, comprehensive family planning information, services and supplies to women and girls in humanitarian settings.

 Family Planning in Humanitarian Settings Saves Lives